Improving services working with LGBTQ+ communities

 Domestic and family violence services will continue to work with ACON to undertake policy and practice reviews, and build capacity through staff training.

-A further $200,000 was provided to ACON through the NSW Government and Commonwealth Government funding as part of the Domestic and Family Violence stimulus packages.
-The COVID-19 funding has provided an opportunity to extend support for LGBTQ+ communities during the COVID period.
+Further funding was provided to ACON through the NSW Government and Commonwealth Government funding as part of the Domestic and Family Violence stimulus packages from July 2020 to December 2021.
+The COVID-19 funding has provided an opportunity to extend support for LGBTQ+ communities during the COVID-19 period.
 Funding is being allocated in response to the current environment, where it is critical that essential domestic and family violence services continue to operate and are equipped to deal with increasing complexities due to COVID-19.
 This includes additional specialist counselling, support, information and referral services for LGBTQ+ individuals who have experienced domestic and family violence and/or sexual assault, or have had an increased risk to their safety during the COVID-19 period.

 What difference will we make?

-Through this work with ACON and the LGBTIQ community, domestic and family violence and other services will have an increased understanding of issues specific to LGBTIQ people and increased capability to meet the needs of LGBTIQ victim–survivors.
+Through this work with ACON and the LGBTQ+ community, domestic and family violence and other services will have an increased understanding of issues specific to LGBTQ+ people in relation to sexual violence and increased capability to meet the needs of LGBTQ+ victim–survivors.